Boilertalk/Web3.swift/README.md

 Finally, if you want to add functionality to `Web3.swift` which is not provided yet, you don't have to wait until it gets merged and released in a version bump.
 You can simple extend/update functionality within you own app as our APIs are made to be very open for changes.
-For example, if you want to add a web3 method which is not provided yet by `Web3.swift` (we will only support Infura supported methods), you only have to add [some 3 lines of code](https://github.com/Boilertalk/Web3.swift/blob/master/Sources/Core/Web3/Web3.swift#L132)
+For example, if you want to add a web3 method which is not provided yet by `Web3.swift` (we will only support Infura and Nodereal supported methods), you only have to add [some 3 lines of code](https://github.com/Boilertalk/Web3.swift/blob/master/Sources/Core/Web3/Web3.swift#L132)
 (depending on the input and output parameters of the method).
 Adding IPC rpc support would be only implementing a protocol and answering requests.